tkd995/esp32cam-rtsp-ptz/README.md

 - There are modules that have no or faulty PSRAM (despite advertised as such).
   This can be the case if the camera fails to initialize.
   It might help to disable the use of the PSRAM and reduce the buffers and the screen size.

+### TODO

+- test
+- send new position to client
+- frigate plugin for client side control and position tracking

 ### Power